Preorientations of the derived motivic multiplicative group: Introduction

-Very recently, Jacob Lurie merged these two areas in a fascinating way.
-He gave a conceptual definition of $tmf$ as the solution of a moduli problem in derived algebraic geometry.
-More precisely, $tmf$ are the global sections of a sheaf of $E_{\infty}$-ring spectra classifying oriented derived elliptic curves.
-Lurie has sketched the proof of this theorem in \cite{Lu}, and has lectured about various parts of it at various places.
+After the invention of several strict monoidal model categories underlying the stable homotopy category (see \cite{EKMM}, \cite{HSS}), the subsequent study of commutative algebra of strictly commutative ring spectra has drawn a lot of attention in recent years.
+Glueing these ``derived'' commutative ring objects together leads to one of the possible frameworks for derived algebraic geometry, with classical algebraic geometry embedded via the Eilenberg-Mac Lane functor.
+Derived algebraic geometry through commutative ring spectra has become even more popular when Jacob Lurie gave a conceptual definition of $tmf$ (that is topological modular forms) as the solution of a moduli problem in derived algebraic geometry, as opposed to the handicraft construction of Goerss-Hopkins -Miller \cite{Be}.
+More precisely, Lurie constructs $tmf$ are the global sections of a sheaf of $E_{\infty}$-ring spectra classifying oriented derived elliptic curves.
+He has sketched the proof of this theorem in \cite{Lu}, and has lectured about various parts of it at various places.
 His point of view is that the best language to state and prove the theorem is the one of infinity categories rather than the one of model categories, and we have no reason to doubt he is right.
 Here infinity categories really mean quasi-categories, also known as weak Kan complexes, as first invented by Boardman and Vogt \cite{BV} and recently studied in great detail by Lurie, Joyal and others.
 The interested reader should consult Lurie's homepage and \cite{Lu2}, as well as \cite{Ber} for a comparison with other approaches to infinity categories.
 We expect that Lurie will publish a detailed proof of his theorem in this language in the near future, the book \cite{Lu2} and the preprints of Lurie containing already most of the necessary language and machinery.